General Intents for Smart Contract Wallets

 object they build into a transaction making a handleIntents

-call to a special contract.
+call to the special contract entry point contract.
 This transaction then goes through the typical MEV channels to eventually be included in a block.

 Motivation